php-dev-br/laravel-doc-pt-br/mocking.md

 <a name="notification-fake"></a>
 ## Notification Fake

 You may use the `Notification` facade's `fake` method to prevent notifications from being sent.
-You may then assert that [notifications](notifications.md) were sent to users and even inspect the data they received.
+You may then assert that [notifications](/docs/{{version}}/notifications) were sent to users and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php

     namespace Tests\Feature;

+    use Tests\TestCase;
     use App\Notifications\OrderShipped;
+    use Illuminate\Support\Facades\Notification;
+    use Illuminate\Notifications\AnonymousNotifiable;
     use Illuminate\Foundation\Testing\RefreshDatabase;
     use Illuminate\Foundation\Testing\WithoutMiddleware;
-    use Illuminate\Notifications\AnonymousNotifiable;
-    use Illuminate\Support\Facades\Notification;
-    use Tests\TestCase;

     class ExampleTest extends TestCase
     {